260 Waymouth St, Adelaide, South AustraliaSA 5000

 Garbaruk bike components are made in Poland.

-Everything is researched, developed and created in-house—a rarity in the bicycle industry.
+Everything is researched, developed and created in-house, which is rare in the bicycle industry.

 What products do Garbaruk make?

-Drivetrain detail of green Garbaruk bicycle components fitted to a titanium gravel bike
+Drivetrain detail of violet Garbaruk bicycle components fitted to a carbon Gothic Cycles gravel bike

 Will Garbaruk work on my bike?